ブログ

 First is about World Aids Day on December 1st.
 Every year around the 1st of December, around the world, various events and activities take place, to deepen awareness and understanding of AIDS.

-Even after being infected by HIV, definitive symptoms may not appear for a period of time and so it is believed that there are a number of people who have been infected but will not be diagnosed until the onset of AIDS.
+Even after being infected by HIV, definitive symptoms may not appear for a period of several years sometimes and so it is believed that there are a number of people who have been infected but will not be diagnosed until the onset of AIDS.
 By detecting HIV infection early and receiving the appropriate health care and treatment, the onset of AIDS can be delayed.

+Since there can be a period of several years without any noticeable symptoms even after infection, it’s important to get tested early, if you think you are at risk.
 At the health and welfare centers of each ward, HIV screening is offered.
 This screening is free of charge and anonymous.
-So, if you think you may be at risk, get checked as soon as possible.
 Screening is only on certain days so make sure you check which days before you go.

 And, I don't know if you know this but the red ribbon is a symbol that shows awareness and solidarity with those affected by AIDS.
 The red ribbon announces to others that you have no prejudice against people affected by AIDS and gives that message that we will not discriminate against those living with AIDS.
 The red ribbon days are from the 1st to 7th of December and over this period, the Hakata Port Tower and the Fukuoka Red Brick Culture Museum will be lit up in red in support.
 So for World AIDS Day, let's all take the time to learn the correct information about AIDS and how to prevent it.